 Worm eggs in fresh faeces are not infective.
 Picking up and disposing of any poo as soon as possible will reduce the risk and spread of worms.

-This good hygiene practice minimises the spread of bacteria, and reduces the chance of you and others from picking up worms.
+Following good hygiene practice minimises the spread of bacteria, and reduces the chance of you and others picking up worms.

 Worm your adult cat or dog at least once every three months (kittens and puppies more regularly)

 Regular worming keeps your pet and family safe from worms.
 If your pet hunts, eats prey or scavenges you may need to worm more often, as some prey animals carry worms.
 Speak to your pet retailer or vet for advice.

 While knowing the symptoms of worms to look out for will help, the best way to protect your pet and your family is to follow the steps above.
 Worming your cat or dog regularly will help stop a worm infestation from taking hold.
 Disposing of faeces quickly and hygienically helps reduce the amount of worm eggs in the environment.

 Remember, even if your pet shows no symptoms of worms it is important to worm them at least once every three months.
 If you’re unsure which worming product is best for your cat or dog, we have a helpful blog to guide you.